APICORP Announces Leadership Change

-DAMMAM, SAUDI ARABIA / ACCESSWIRE / May 16, 2022 / The Arab Petroleum Investments Corporation (APICORP) (www.APICORP.org), a multilateral financial institution, today announced the appointment of Khalid bin Ali Al-Ruwaigh as its new CEO, taking over from Dr. Ahmed Ali Attiga who led the organization over the past five years, during which APICORP successfully navigated an ever-changing business and energy landscape.
+DAMMAM, Saudi Arabia, 16th May, 2022 - The Arab Petroleum Investments Corporation (APICORP) (www.APICORP.org), a multilateral financial institution, today announced the appointment of Khalid bin Ali Al-Ruwaigh as its new CEO, taking over from Dr. Ahmed Ali Attiga who led the organization over the past five years, during which APICORP successfully navigated an ever-changing business and energy landscape.

 Commenting on the appointment of the new CEO, Dr. Aabed Al-Saadoun, Chairman of the APICORP Board said, "The appointment of Khalid bin Ali Al-Ruwaigh marks a new chapter in APICORP's journey of transformation amidst the shifts in the energy and financial sectors.
 We are cognizant of the importance, complexity and responsibilities of our developmental mandate, and we will continue to adapt to reflect the changing world around us."